-Some parents stay confused about whether they should homeschool their child or not.
-These arguments against homeschooling can help you explore what are the disadvantages of being homeschooled.
+Some parents stay confused about whether they should homeschool their children or not.
+These arguments against homeschooling can help you explore what are the disadvantages of homeschooling.
+Some remedial insights will also be presented.

 Education is an essential part of developing your children.
 So, every child should have an equal opportunity to learn as it’s their fundamental right.
 Unfortunately, it’s not so.
 You will encounter two types of education systems when your child reaches the age to start school.
 One type is school-based education and the second type is homeschooling.

 I am sure you’re well aware of school-based education.
 But do you know what homeschooling is?
-Homeschooling means to teach children at home.
+Homeschooling means teaching children at home.
 You’ll be the teacher and parent of your child at the same time.

 Homeschooling is a popular system in western countries.
 But the question is, should you adopt homeschooling for your child’s learning?
 Undoubtedly, homeschooling has many benefits; it can also be harmful to a child’s social development.